molevol-ub/galeon/README.md

 ## 2. Input data
 **Warning**: Please be careful while preparing the inputs, follow precisely the below instructions.
 Input file names and formats are mandatory.

-GALEON uses two types of files for each gene family:
+GALEON uses three types of files for each gene family:
 - Annotation files: with the coordinates of the genes.
 - Proteins (or MSA): in FASTA format.
+Needed for evolutionary distances computation.
+- Chromosome/Scaffold sizes file.
+Needed for the summary plots and final report.

 ### 2.1.
 Annotation files format
-All the input coordinate files MUST be provided in the same file format.

 - Input coordinate file format: *GFF3*, *BED1*, *BED2* (check the formats below)
 - Input coordinates file name: **{FAMILYNAME}_fam.{FORMAT}**